 How does Nebulized Treatment Work?

-Wondering how a portable nebulizer machine works?
+Wondering how a pocket-size portable nebulizer machine works?
 First of all, because of its design, you don’t have to plug it in anywhere.
 As long as you put the correct battery in the device, you can use it anywhere at any time.
-Once it has the correct batteries, you are ready to use your portable nebulizer.
+Once it has the correct batteries, you are ready to use your portable nebulizer machine.
 Here are the steps you want to take to using it.
-While it does take up more time than an inhaler, it works more effectively and still delivers you medication relatively quickly.
+While it does take up more time than an inhaler, it works more effectively and still delivers your medication relatively quickly.